Moscovici: We are quite close to an agreement on the digital tax

 The forum started with a downward revision of the forecast for European economies by the IMF.
-In February you will update the European Commission forecast.
+You will update the European Commission forecast.
 Will you also cut the GDP for the next years?

 What I can say at this stage is that we know that the global economy now is under more risks than it used to be.
 Some of these risks are global, such as the trade tensions between the US and China.
 Some are local, including Brexit, for example.
 And this will probably have to be reflected in our forecast.
 How much, I cannot say.
 You will have to wait fora few weeks.
 But I would say that, in my experience, institutions are not very far from each other in their forecasts.